chip-8/extensions/README.md

 * CHIP-8 programs are loaded at `0600` to `07FF`.
 * The resolution is 64 x 48.
+* The ETI-660 had a "standard" keyboard with the following layout:

+    0 1 2 3 4 5 6 7
+    8 9 A B C D E F

+* Many used off-the-shelf hexadecimal keypads instead, with layouts like this one:

+    0 1 2 3
+    4 5 6 7
+    8 9 A B
+    C D E F

 ## CHIP-8 with color support for ETI-660